-COURSES OFFERED IN ENGLISH Academic Year 2017-2018
+COURSES OFFERED IN ENGLISH Academic Year 2020-2021

-Fall Semester (from 02.10.2016 till 09.02.2017)
+Fall Semester (from 12.10.2020 till 19.02.2021)

-Spring Semester (from 12.02.2017 till 29.06.2017)
+Spring Semester (from 22.02.2021 till 02.072021)

-- 1. All Erasmus incoming students are kindly requested to take into consideration that the above mentioned dates MUST be respected (ERASMUS STUDENT CHARTER: Erasmus students should comply with internal regulations of the host institution).
-As a result they should not reserve their return tickets for earlier dates. - 2.
-All Erasmus incoming students are entitled to a 2-week period after their registration in order to make the modifications of courses they wish and finalize their learning agreement. - 3.
-Attendance at each course is compulsory, after submission of the final Learning Agreement.
-Three justified absences from each course are accepted.
-The same applies for the Modern Greek Language course, which is offered free of charge at each semester.
+1. All Erasmus incoming students are kindly requested to take into consideration that the above mentioned dates MUST be respected (ERASMUS STUDENT CHARTER: Erasmus students should comply with internal regulations of the host institution).
+As a result they should not reserve their return tickets for earlier dates.

+2. Exceptional Changes to the Study Programme